- Is This PMS or Pregnancy?

 Differences between PMS vs. pregnancy signs and symptoms

 - Bleeding or spotting: Mild spotting (not enough bleeding to soak a pad or tampon) sometimes occurs around the time of implantation of the embryo into the uterus in early pregnancy.
 This is known as implantation bleeding.
-This is not the same as the heavy bleeding some women may experience at the beginning of her period.
+This is not the same as the heavy bleeding some women may experience at the beginning of their period.

 - Fatigue: Fatigue is common in women in the early stages of pregnancy, but it also occurs as a sign of PMS in many women.
 However, the fatigue of PMS generally goes away once the period starts.

-- Food cravings/aversions: Many women experience food cravings or increased appetite prior to the onset of her period.
+- Food cravings/aversions: Many women experience food cravings or increased appetite prior to the onset of their period.
 Food cravings and aversions also are typical of pregnancy, although the food cravings of pregnancy are often more specific and intense than during PMS or prior to menstruation.

 - Nausea and or vomiting: Nausea and vomiting are more typical of early pregnancy and are not common symptoms of PMS or an approaching menstrual period.
 Therefore, if you are pregnant you are more likely to experience these symptoms.

-- Cramping: Abdominal or pelvic cramping and pain occur in many women prior to, or even during her menstrual period.
+- Cramping: Abdominal or pelvic cramping and pain occur in many women prior to, or even during their menstrual period.
 These symptoms often are particularly troublesome for women with PMS.
 However, some women may have mild cramping in the early stages of pregnancy.

 What symptoms and signs are unique to pregnancy?